sidharth1211/factshala-website/README.md

 # factshala-website
-Factshala is is factchecking website
+Factshala is a factchecking website